 - Try using a blue pen while writing a canceled cheque.

 (Disclaimer: The information provided in this article is for educational purposes only.
-The screenshots/logos used are the intellectual property of the respective owners. dreamtrixfinance.com neither endorses nor is affiliated with the brands mentioned.
+The screenshots/logos used are the intellectual property of the respective owners. dreamtrixfinance.com neither endorses nor is affiliated with the brands/websites mentioned.
 This is not financial advice.)